Connect with others who understand.

 • Feeling unusually full after eating

-• Having a bloated or swollen stomach
+• A bloated or swollen stomach

 • Needing to urinate often